iBrokeTheCode/backend-roadmap/notes/django/django-testing/notes/test-coverage.md

 ## 3. Practical Steps: Hands-on Guide

-Here's a step-by-step guide to using coverage.py based on the tutorial:

 1.  **Install coverage.py**: Since it's a third-party tool, you need to install it into your virtual environment.

     ```bash